ChilliCream/graphql-platform/website/src/blog/2022-09-29-new-in-banana-cake-pop-2/2022-09-29-new-in-banana-cake-pop-2.md

 ## Drag & Drop

 We've added _Drag & Drop_ support to the document explorer.
 That makes moving documents, files and folders around so much easier.
-Moreover, we've added support for dropping files for _File Upload_ from the outside.
-Just drag one or multiple files from your _OS_ (_Operation System_) and drop it on the document explorer root or a specific folder.
+Moreover, we've added support for dropping files for _File Upload_ from outside.
+Just drag one or multiple files (e.g. a photo) from your computer and drop it on the document explorer root or a specific folder.

 ## Defer/Stream Spec

-We've updated to the latest `@defer`/`@stream` spec draft version, but in a way that we are backward-compatible.
-It still works with previous versions of Hot Chocolate or other servers that implemented the prior spec.
+We've updated to the latest Defer/Stream spec draft version, but with backward-compatibility in mind.
+It still works with previous versions of Hot Chocolate or other servers that implemented the prior spec version.

 ## Operation Extraction